tgasla/gvirtus-kai/README.md

 Before setting up GVirtuS-KAI, ensure the following requirements are met:

-- Kubernetes Cluster: Install a Kubernetes distribution like [k3s](https://docs.k3s.io/quick-start) on all nodes you want to include in the cluster.
+- **Kubernetes Cluster:** Install a Kubernetes distribution like [k3s](https://docs.k3s.io/quick-start) on all nodes you want to include in the cluster.
+Alternative options are [kind](https://kind.sigs.k8s.io/) or [kubeadm](https://kubernetes.io/docs/reference/setup-tools/kubeadm/).

+    > [!TIP]
+    > 👉 Follow our [k3s-cheatsheet](docs/k3s-cheatsheet.md) for installation instructions and tips.

-- NVIDIA GPU Operator: On nodes equipped with a **physical NVIDIA GPU**, install the [NVIDIA GPU Operator](https://docs.nvidia.com/datacenter/cloud-native/gpu-operator/overview.html).
+- **NVIDIA GPU Operator:** On nodes equipped with a **physical NVIDIA GPU**, install the [NVIDIA GPU Operator](https://docs.nvidia.com/datacenter/cloud-native/gpu-operator/overview.html).
 These nodes will be eligible to act as GVirtuS backends.

     > [!IMPORTANT]
     > Not all GPU-equipped nodes will automatically run GVirtuS backends.
 You will have the flexibility to **opt-in** specific nodes by labeling them manually.
 This provides fine-grained control over which nodes expose their GPU devices for virtualization.

 ## Installation